SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Evaluation

 \subsection{Crash Recovery Time}

-We evaluate the recovery time of {\sys} in scenarios where a server or switch failure happens after eight servers create 10 million files in 100 thousand directories.
-For a server failure, it takes the crashed server 5.77 seconds to recover $\sim$1.25 million inodes to its key-value store and $\sim$1.25 million not-yet-applied change-log entries.
-For a switch failure, it takes 3.82 seconds for all the servers to flush not-yet-applied change-log entries to restore {\sys} into a consistent state after the switch reboot.
-Note that the server recovery time is proportional to the number of operations to recover, which can be largely optimized by checkpointing.
+We evaluate {\sys}'s recovery time after a server failure and a switch failure.
+We simulate each type of failure after creating 10 million files in 100 thousand directories. {\sys} uses eight servers.
+After a server failure, it takes the crashed server 5.77 seconds to recover $\sim$1.25 million inodes to its key-value store and $\sim$1.25 million not-yet-applied change-log entries.
+After a switch failure, it takes 3.82 seconds for all the servers to flush not-yet-applied change-log entries to restore {\sys} into a consistent state after the switch reboots.
+Note that the recovery time is proportional to the number of operations to be recovered, and could be substantially reduced through the use of checkpointing.
+During the recovery process, the end-to-end throughput is zero.